nikomatsakis/babysteps/babysteps/_posts/2019-12-09-async-interview-2-cramertj.md

-One of the interesting points that cramertj made, though not until later in the interview, is that when it comes to futures there are a number of "smaller design decisions" on might make when it comes to combinators.
+One of the interesting points that cramertj made, though not until later in the interview, is that when it comes to futures there are a number of "smaller design decisions" one might make when it comes to combinators.
 For example, consider a function like [`Stream::filter`].
 As defined in the future crates, this function returns a "future to a boolean", so it has a signature like: